The Batch Manager in TensorRT-LLM

 In-flight Batching with the Triton Inference Server

 A Triton Inference Server C++ backend is provided with TensorRT-LLM that includes the mechanisms needed to serve models using in-flight batching.
-That backend is also a good starting example how to implement in-flight batching using the TensorRT-LLM batch manager.
+That backend is also a good starting example of how to implement in-flight batching using the TensorRT-LLM batch manager.